mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 - Leverage sales data to make informed inventory decisions prioritising products to stock and identifying slow moving items for discontinuation.

+## Business Goals

+- **Increase Sales Growth**
+    - Implement strategies to increase revenue during periods of low customer activity.

+- **Targeted and Personalised Marketing**
+    - Use customer data to deliver relevant campaigns that drive engagement.

+- **Customer Retention & Acquisition**
+    - Strengthen loyalty among existing customers while attracting new ones through focused initiatives.

+- **Inventory and Supply Chain Optimisation**
+    - Enhance efficiency by aligning stock levels and logistics with demand trends.

+- **Sustainable Growth**
+    - Leverage analytics to inform long term strategic decisions and business development.

+- **Regional market expansion**
+    - Identify and enter high potential geographic markets to grow brand presence.

 ## Hypothesis and how to validate?

-Hypothesis 1 - Customers in the United Kingdom spend more than those not in the United Kingdom per transaction
+Hypothesis 1 - Customers in the United Kingdom spend more than those not in the United Kingdom per transaction.

 - Using a boxplot is effective because it provides a clear visual comparison of distribution, central tendency, and variability between the two groups.